alw1746/RPI-LCD-STM32/README.md

 Upload method: STLink

 ## Software Installation
+###STM32duino
+- STM32duino is an Arduino Core for the Maple Mini and other STM32 F1 and F4 boards.
+- See https://wiki.stm32duino.com/index.php?title=Installation for installation details.
 ### Adafruit GFX library
 - Install from the Arduino library manager.
 ### Adafruit ILI9486 STM32 driver